-Our head trainer, volunteer Laura Ponter, has been working with this developmentally arrested (at about one year old) twenty-one year old fully grown mare.
+Our head trainer, has been working with this developmentally arrested (at about one year old) twenty-one year old fully grown mare.
 And the results have been extraordinary!

-Our Laura had to start with Jazz as if this was a pre-kindergarten baby with not even an alphabet to build on.
-So Laura has been teaching this very bright, and very willing middle-aged 'baby' the ropes.
+Our trainer had to start with Jazz as if this was a pre-kindergarten baby with not even an alphabet to build on.
+So we have been teaching this very bright, and very willing middle-aged 'baby' the ropes.
 From how to respect human space, to understanding basic commands, to even having a halter put on...all are being taught.

-After 14 days of one-on-one training and interaction with Laura—SERRA's head trainer—she felt Jazz had come far enough to finally be close to other horses.
+After 14 days of one-on-one training and interaction with SERRA's head trainer she felt Jazz had come far enough to finally be close to other horses.

 This is a delicate and sometimes dangerous procedure—one can never tell which horses will become friendly, and which will interact badly.
 So we tried several of our rescue mares, and none 'clicked' until our little Sasha, a horse rescued from brutal treatment in a Mexican rodeo, came forward and openly investigated the little outsider.
 See when Jazz met Sasha here.

 We held our breath...then... the pair bonded...even sharing food!

 This little act of bonding with another horse is in fact a HUGE move forward for this wild mare who had never even seen another horse, let alone interacted with one since she was one year old!